apache/cassandra/doc/source/tools/cqlsh.rst

 ``--connect-timeout``
   Specify the connection timeout in seconds (defaults to 2s)

+``--python /path/to/python``
+  Specify the full path to Python interpreter to override default on systems with multiple interpreters installed

 ``--request-timeout``
   Specify the request timeout in seconds (defaults to 10s)